RadarTech/ionwiki/tutorials/troubleshooting/static-channel-backups.md

 _Note: SCB is available in lnd ^v0.6._

-Instead of trying to maintain the latest channel state, the static channel backup package will attempt to notify remote peers for force close the channel.
+Instead of trying to maintain the latest channel state, the static channel backup package will attempt to notify remote peers to force close their channel.
 This will prevent users from accidentally broadcasting an old state and allow them to close out and receive their local balance.

 ### How SCB It Works